Kim Byung-chul (actor)

 Kim Byung-chul (born July 5, 1974) is a South Korean actor.
 He is best known for playing Cha Min-hyuk in the television series Sky Castle (2018–2019).
-He has risen to fame by acting in hit television dramas such as Descendants of the Sun (2016), Guardian: The Lonely and Great God (2016–2017), All of Us Are Dead (2022–present) and Doctor Cha (2023).
+He has risen to fame by acting in hit television dramas such as Descendants of the Sun (2016), Guardian: The Lonely and Great God (2016–2017), All of Us Are Dead (2022–present), and Doctor Cha (2023).

 Early life and career

 Kim Byung-Chul was born on July 5, 1974, in Andong, a city in North Gyeongsang Province, South Korea.
 He discovered his love for acting when he was in the third year of high school, said in an interview.
 At early times of his acting career, he even taught acting as an optional subject for elementary school students.
 He debuted in 2001 with a theater play.
+He considers himself an introverted person,also said in a magazine interview.

-Though he aced numerous roles in well-known dramas, he only caught the world wide attention with his characters in Descendants of The Sun, SKY Castle, and Doctor Cha.
+Though he aced numerous roles in well-known dramas, he only caught worldwide attention with his skills in Descendants of the Sun, Sky Castle, and Doctor Cha.